Ehsan-Afzali-2024/dash/README.md

 npm start
 ```

-Please note that this command will not alter the development file located at `dist/css/dash.css`; instead, it generates a new version of `dist/css/dash.min.css` based on your configurations.
+Please note that this command will not alter the development file located at `dist/css/dash.css`; instead, it generates a new version of `dist/css/dash.min.css` and `dist/css/dash.min.css.map` based on your configurations.

 ## Version

-**Current Version**: 1.0.2
+**Current Version**: 1.0.3

 ## Utility Classes